enormandeau/github_tutorial/files/05_advanced_notions.md

 more complicated cases, you will need to do a manual merge.
 This is outside the scope of this tutorial but see the Ressources in the Conclusion section.

+## Forking and pull requests

+When you fork a project on GitHub, you can then clone it using `git clone
+<URL>`.
+If you make changes and push them back, you can then go to your forked
+repository and click the `Pull request` on the right side of the screen to initiate a pull request.
+This means that the original author of the repository will receive a request to include your changes into his code.
+This is one of the primary ways to collaborate at developing code with GitHub.

+## Creating and using branches

+TODO Introduce branches, `git branch`, and branch-related gotchas

 ## Creating aliases

 After a while, typing the git command may feel tedious.
 Creating a few short